Visitors view student-built robotics and engineering projects on tables during a busy indoor science festival exhibition.

 Featured Experience

 One of AMP’s signature experiences is creating a 3D printed race car.
-The program focuses on “Design, Build, Compete,” a modern spin on the classic pinewood derby where students use digital design, 3D printing, and machining to create custom, competition-ready vehicles.
+The program focuses on “Design, Build, Race,” where students use digital design, 3D printing, and machining to create custom, competition-ready vehicles.

 Students work collaboratively on: